cosmosquad-labs/squad/docs/demo/budget_with_farming.md

 When you send the `AdvanceEpoch` message to the network, it increases epoch by day 1.

 In this step, you might wonder why you need to increase 2 epochs by sending two transactions to the network.
 The reason is to ensure fairness of distribution.
 The global parameter called `next_epoch_days` can be updated through a param change governance proposal.
 If the value of `next_epoch_days` is changed, it can lead to an edge case.
 Let's say `next_epoch_days` is 7 and it is changed to 1 although it hasn't proceeded up to 7 days before it is changed.
 Therefore, the internal state `current_epoch_days` is used to process staking and reward distribution in an end blocker.
 This technical decision has been made by the Gravity DEX team.
-To understand more about this decision, feel free to jump right into [the code](https://github.com/tendermint/farming/blob/main/x/farming/abci.go#L13).
+To understand more about this decision, feel free to jump right into `x/farmingabci.go`.

 ```bash
 # Increase epoch by 1